powiedl/25-jobster-typescript/README.md

 # commit save user in localStorage

 This part has no specialities for Typescript ...
 I do this commit only to keep things clean.

+# commit add all the routes and start setup of user interface, Navbar optical complete